anshvert/Discode/README.md

 </p>

 ### Discode is an online educational platform to discuss and solve queries regaring programming issues
-### and promote the environment of peer programming among learners.
+### and promote the environment of peer programming among students.

 #### Cloning the repository